High Success Guided Maine Bear Hunts

 Maine trophy bear hunting success begins when you choose the location of your hunt.
 And Northern Maine has the largest black bear population in North America and is growing every year.
 Aroostook County is known for its endless miles of primeval forest and shadowy bogs which lure hunters from all over the world in their quest for that all time trophy bear!
 Hunting success continues when you choose your Outfitter.
 Homestead Lodge wants you to go home with the bear trophy of your dreams and we have the knowledge, skill, and experience to make it happen.
 We do not just open a camp for the Maine bear hunting season we live and work here year round.
 We are legally allowed to bait for 30 days prior to the season opening and we bait all 30 days.

-Maine trophy bear hunters using bow, rifle, slug gun, muzzle loaders, hand guns, or cameras have equal opportunity to harvest the Trophy Black Bear of a lifetime due largely to setting each site specifically for the individual hunter and to our continuing maintenance efforts.
+Maine trophy bear hunters using bow, rifle, slug gun, muzzle loaders or hand guns have equal opportunity to harvest the Trophy Black Bear of a lifetime due largely to setting each site specifically for the individual hunter and to our continuing maintenance efforts.
 Landowner Regulations require separation by township and road system of commercial Outfitters and ½ mile between sites.
 Homestead Lodge has a MINIMUM of 1 mile between sites (although most are 1.5 to 2 miles apart) and we lease enough ground that we can provide not only a new site for each hunter each week, but a whole new area each week for a whole new opening week experience each week!

 A Tradition of Maine Bear Hunting Excellence